Australia's best betting sites

 50% matched deposit up to USD $5,000

-Those teams become four groups – two of four teams and two of three teams – with three teams from the groups of four progressing and one each from the groups of three.
+Those teams become four groups – two of the four teams and two of the three teams – with three teams from the groups of four progressing and one each from the groups of three.

-The quarter finals become knockout events, going from eight teams to four and then two in the final.
+The quarterfinals become knockout events, going from eight teams to four and then two in the final.

 Typical Rugby League World Cup markets:

-So you want to enhance your Rugby League World Cup experience by having a bet – but you want to make sure you’re maximising your chances of actually winning?
+So you want to enhance your Rugby League World Cup experience by placing a bet – but you also want to make sure you’re maximising your chances of actually winning?
 Here are a few tips that should hopefully set you on your way to the pot of gold at the end of the tunnel.

-As we have mentioned, Australia is the dominant force in world rugby league, winning 11 of the 15 Rugby League World Cups to have been staged.
+As we have mentioned, Australia is the dominant force in world rugby league, winning 12 of the 15 Rugby League World Cups to have been staged.

-In fact, only three nations have won the World Cup and the Aussies have lost just once since 1972 – the famous tied final that was awarded to Great Britain because they were higher in the standings.
+In fact, only three nations have won the World Cup, and the Aussies have lost just once since 1972 – the famous tied final that was awarded to Great Britain because they were higher in the standings.

-That loss was the famous boil over when New Zealand claimed their first RLWC title on the back of a stunning 34 to 20 win over the Aussies in 2008.
+That loss was the famous boilover when New Zealand claimed their first RLWC title on the back of a stunning 34-to-20 win over the Aussies in 2008.